How To Make A Red Wine Reduction

 Once the shallots and garlic are cooked, it’s time to add the star ingredient – the red wine!
 Pour the red wine into the saucepan, and use a wooden spoon to scrape up any flavorful bits stuck to the bottom of the pan.
 These browned bits, known as “fond,” will infuse the sauce with extra depth of flavor.

-See also How Do U Make Wine
+See also How To Make Wine In Stardew Valley

 Allow the wine to simmer over medium heat until it reduces by about half.
 This process usually takes around 10-15 minutes, depending on the intensity of the heat.